markcmiller86/hdf5stuff/graph_of_udts/README.md

 ### Naive C Example

 In the first example, `udt_graph1.c`, each *node* in the graph of UDTs is realized as an HDF5 *group*.
-The data associated with a specific UDT modulo any pointers is written as a singleton *dataset* (e.g. a dataset with a single *point*).
+The data associated with a specific UDT, sans its pointer members, is written as a singleton *dataset* (e.g. a dataset with a single *point*) within the HDF5 *group* repesenting the node in the graph of UDTs.
+The *pointers* which link individual UDT instances together are realized as *containership* in HDF5's *groups*.
+If UDT instance `A` points to UDT instance `B` the `B` should appear as a sub-group of `A`.

-Very simple from a software engineering standpoint.
+This is a very simple approach from a software engineering standpoint.
 However, HDF5 file overheads are bad.
 Overheads for groups and datasets.

 ### Better way to use HDF5 for this case.